livepeer/docs/docs/video-miners/core-concepts/roles-and-responsibilities.md

 - Earn LPT rewards
 - Participate in governance with your staked LPT
-- Can scale up your operation over time to maximize the amount of work received (instead of only sharing work received by another orchestrator -- like a transcoder)
+- Can scale up their operation over time to maximize the amount of work received (instead of only sharing work received by another orchestrator -- like a transcoder)
 - Should be able to maintain a static IP or DNS hostname for broadcasters to access
 - Should be able to maintain a publicly accessible server on the Internet
 - Manage and secure Ethereum private keys